 NOTE: Because of the nature of this course, students are expected to submit computer printouts showing results of analysis, solutions to problems, or supporting statistics for results sections.
 No credit will be given for answers to questions without the supporting output.
 The student should copy and paste only the relevant part of the computer output to a Word document, and then save and print the file to submit each assignment.
-The relevant part of the output means only the part that responds to the question.
-Homework items must be in the correct chronological order to be graded correctly.

 The answers to Home Work problems should be clearly stated with the output on the SAME PAGE as the answer if room permits.
 Tables may not be broken between pages unless the length of the table requires it.
 It is O.K. to circle appropriate statistics on the output.
 NO CREDIT FOR HIGHLIGHTED ANSWERS ON THE OUTPUT, AS I WILL NOT BE ABLE TO SEE THEM CLEARLY.
-DO NOT USE ANY HIGHLIGHTING.
-You must write the answer whether you circle it or not.
+DO NOT USE HIGHLIGHTING.
+If you circle the answer, you must also write the answer.
 I must be able to tie your written response to the output.
 Report the answer and the relevant output only.

-NOTE: SOLUTIONS TO PROBLEMS ON HOMEWORK MUST BE TURNED IN WITH APPROPRIATE STATISTICAL TABLES, ETC., SHOWING THE RESPONSE.
-COPY AND PASTE THE APPROPRIATE STATISTICAL OUTPUT TO A WORD DOCUMENT.
+NOTE: SOLUTIONS TO PROBLEMS ON HOMEWORK MUST BE TURNED IN WITH APPROPRIATE STATISTICAL TABLES, ETC., SHOWING THE RESPONSE, IT IS ADVISABLE TO COPY AND PASTE THE APPROPRIATE

+STATISTICAL OUTPUT TO A WORD DOCUMENT.
 HOMEWORK TURNED IN WITHOUT THE APPROPRIATE OUTPUT WILL NOT BE GRADED.
 ALL STEPS IN THE SOLUTION MUST BE SHOWN TO RECEIVE CREDIT.